oschrenk/notes/company.md

 - everybody can fork the source code and file pull requests
 - code is user driven not project driven (source control system should support that (see [github](http://github.com/) )

+### Writing ###

+1. write commit message before coding
+2. write what the software should be supposed to do, not what you did

+The second rule lines up with writing commit message

 ### Style ###

 - utf8, unix line encoding